-Mother's Day is on Sunday, May 12.
-Brunch is always a popular outing in honor of mom, and here our a few of our favorite family friendly spots for a Mother's Day brunch in Marin.
+Mother's Day is on Sunday, May 14.
+Brunch is always a popular outing in honor of mom, and here are some of our favorite family-friendly spots for a Mother's Day brunch in Marin.

 All information is correct at time of publishing, but please check with the restaurant to confirm.
 You should also make your reservations soon, as Mother's Day brunches fill up pretty quickly.